RfidResearchGroup/proxmark3/README.md

   * ABS case

-This repo vs official Proxmark3 repo: see the [Changelog file](CHANGELOG.md) which we try to keep updated.
+This repo vs official Proxmark3 repo:

+See the [Changelog file](CHANGELOG.md) which we try to keep updated.

 In short this repo gives you a completely different user experience when it comes to Proxmark3.

   * Supports command tab complete
-  * richer CLI with use of colors / emojis
+  * Richer CLI with use of colors / emojis
-  * help text system implemented everywhere
+  * Help text system implemented everywhere
-  * hints system
+  * Hints system
-  * user preference settings
+  * User preference settings
-  * extensive testing with continuous integration build systems on Linux, OSX and Windows, and regular usage of static analysis tools like
+  * Extensive testing with continuous integration build systems on Linux, OSX and Windows, and regular usage of static analysis tools like
     * [Coverity Scan](https://scan.coverity.com/projects/proxmark3-rrg-iceman-repo/)
-    * Cppcheck
+    * Cppcheck (v2.6)
     * GCC and Clang aggressive enforcement of diagnostic flags
-  * auto detection of serial ports and seamless integration with Bluetooth addon
+  * Auto detection of serial ports and seamless integration with Bluetooth addon
-  * reconnect to device from inside client
+  * Reconnect to device from inside client
   * Supports tearoff attacks
   * Supports NFC NDEF type1, type2, type4a, type4b, mifare, barcode
   * Supports pm3 client scripts,  lua scripts,  python scripts
   * Most comprehensive collection of scripts available
   * Wiegand encoding, decoding.
   * Supports EMV
+  * Supports CIPURSE
   * Most standalone modes available with easy compilation
-  * extensive test script for client and external tools
+  * Extensive test script for client and external tools
   * Most comprehensive compiled known keys dictionaries
   * Slimed down usb communications with NG-frames
-  * the most compiled public known key recovery software
+  * The most compiled public known key recovery software
-  * the fastest implementations of said software
+  * The fastest implementations of said software
-  * support multiple fileformats for dump files (BIN/EML/JSON)
+  * Support multiple fileformats for dump files (BIN/EML/JSON)
-  * interoperability of said fileformats with libnfc, MFC tool app etc
+  * Interoperability of said fileformats with libnfc, MFC tool app etc
   * Supports more RFID based protocols than ever
   * Easy install for package maintainers, distro maintainers
   * Supports cmake, make
-  * Builds without errors or warnings on more OS/platforms than ever.
+  * Builds without errors or warnings on more OS/platforms than ever
+  * Available as package on known distros like Gentoo, Kali, Termux, Macports, Homebrew
-  * More documentation
+  * Much more documentation

 # Development